 Insolvency can be established using two tests – the cash flow test and the balance sheet test.
 It is advisable to seek the services of an Insolvency Practitioner to ensure the accuracy of figures used in these calculations.
 Professional input would also provide confidence that you are taking the correct route.

-If the company is found to be solvent, a Members’ Voluntary Liquidation would be appropriate, but if insolvent you would need to begin a Creditors’ Voluntary Liquidation.
+If the company is found to be solvent, a Members’ Voluntary Liquidation may be appropriate, particularly if you have in excess of £25,000 in cash or assets to extract from the company.
+If the company is insolvent, however, you would need to look at the possibility of a Creditors’ Voluntary Liquidation (CVL) instead.

 Begbies Traynor offer a same-day consultation free of charge.
 This is invaluable if you are under threat of legal action and need to move quickly.